lfe/blog/src/_posts/2015-03-27-1101-the-hidden-origins-of-lisp-future.md

 individuals or small groups may attain understanding and mastery over, software freedom will prevail.
-Systems that are so complex as to require an industry to manage them are no longer within the domain of motivated and curious individuals, but rather thta of organizations with sufficient capital to maintain the necessary infrastructure.
+Systems that are so complex as to require an industry to manage them are no longer within the domain of motivated and curious individuals, but rather that of organizations with sufficient capital to maintain the necessary infrastructure.

 Thus, as we point our technological society towards its future with each action